nuuuwan/news_lk3_data/README.md

 ### South Africa becoming a sharp win

 *2024-06-08 23:29:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/197544) · `si`

+In a thrilling World Cup match, South Africa defeated the Netherlands by 3 wickets.
+Batting first after winning the toss, the Netherlands made 103 runs, with EngelBrecht scoring 40 and Van Beek 23.
+Chasing 103, South Africa achieved the target in 18 overs, securing a crucial victory.

+🟩

 South African team won the match between the Netherlands and South Africa in the World Cup today (08).